-Following are the most common types of WFOE often chosen by investors:
+The following are the most common types of WFOE often chosen by investors:

-- Manufacturing WFOE : dedicated to business
+- Manufacturing WFOE: dedicated to business

-- Consultancy WFOE (Gold Service): allowed to provide a service
+- Consultancy WFOE: (Gold Service): allowed to provide a service

-Establishment Conditions & Procedures
+Establishment Conditions and Procedures

 This is an overview of the most important steps, for more detailed information please contact our consultants.

-Chose and file your official Chinese business name ensuring that it follows the fixed guidelines.
+Choose and file your official Chinese business name ensuring that it follows the fixed guidelines.
 Furthermore a lease contract of the rented office space or building should be provided.